 MSF has been responding to disease outbreaks and emergency health needs in Nigeria for many years, focusing on maternal and paediatric healthcare throughout the country and scaling up our activities in the northeast as vast numbers of people caught up in the conflict depend on aid to survive.

+It has been 10 years since an insurgency began in northeast Nigeria, with armed opposition groups fighting the Nigerian army.
 Thousands have been killed in fighting and many more by malnutrition, measles and malaria.
 People are unable to farm or sell their goods, and mass displacement has resulted in catastrophic living conditions.
-Despite the insecurity and challenges in accessing many areas,we have teams in Borno and Yobe providing healthcare and responding to emergencies in fixed and mobile facilities.
-Our teams distribute food, run therapeutic feeding centres and tackle disease outbreaks.
-Watch our video explainer on the crisis in the North East.
+Watch our video explainer on the crisis in the northeast.

 The World Health Organization estimates that 58,000 women die from complications during pregnancy and childbirth every year in Nigeria, and one in eight children dies before the age of five (Nigeria: Demographic and Health Survey 2013).
 We run the maternity and neonatal departments of Jahun general hospital, Jigawa state, and support basic obstetrics in health centres to reduce complications during pregnancy.